dschlyter/simple-secret-share/README.md

 Simple Secret Share
 ===================

-This is a minimal implementation of a secret sharing webapp.
+This is a minimal implementation of a secret sharing web app.

-The use case is sharing credentials in a more secure way than Slack, email, etc, and a more accessible way than GPG or other crypto solutions.
+A sender inputs a secret into the application, and is given a one-time link where the secret can be retrieved.

+The link to the secret can then be sent over a less secure channel like Slack or email, and is not exposed in the history afterwards.

-The code is minimal with 155 lines of javascript and 82 lines of python, meaning that you can verify everything yourself.
+The code is minimal with 155 lines of Javascript and 82 lines of python.
+This means that you can verify everything yourself in just a few minutes.

 Features
 --------

-* Client side crypto is utilized and the server never sees sensitive data.
+* Secret are encrypted and decrypted in the browser.
+Sensitive data is never exposed to the server or network.
-* Secrets can only be fetched once and are cleaned up after 24 hours.
+* Secrets can only be retrieved once and are otherwise cleaned up after 24 hours.
 * Deployable wherever you deploy your docker images.

 Setup
 -----

+To run this locally.

     docker build -t simple-secret-share .
     docker run -p 5000:5000 simple-secret-share

-    # replace docker run with whatever you use to deploy docker images
+To run in production.
+Replace `docker run` with whatever you use to deploy docker images.

 Caveats
 -------